pboling/anonymous_active_record/README.md

 # AnonymousActiveRecord

-The gem was inspired by, the [Wolverine project](https://github.com/mcary/wolverine), which [implemented a clever workaround](https://github.com/mcary/wolverine/commit/fa27fa2cc485b2fa83d71b2045ba5a0a069dba75) to the official non-support of [anonymous classes by ActiveRecord](https://github.com/rails/rails/issues/8934).
+This library was 🎩 inspired by 🎩, the [Wolverine project](https://github.com/mcary/wolverine), which [implemented a clever workaround](https://github.com/mcary/wolverine/commit/fa27fa2cc485b2fa83d71b2045ba5a0a069dba75) to the official non-support of [anonymous classes by ActiveRecord](https://github.com/rails/rails/issues/8934).

-Warning: Use of this gem is a **security risk**.
+Warning: Use of this gem is a **security risk**, due to the use of Ruby's `eval`.
 It is intended for use in a test suite, or other non-critical environment.

 ## Installation